KseniaSOS/Guess-the-Company/README.md

 ## Testing User Stories
 * As a user I want to know the rules.
-    * On the **Rules Page** is a discription of the game and the rules involved.
+    * On the **Rules Page** a discription of the game and the rules is available.
 This can be accessed anytime with the **'Rules'** button.

 * As a user I want to know my score.
     * There is a score above the question.
     * Once the game is completed it displays the result.

-* As a user I want to know how many questions left.
+* As a user I want to know how many questions I have completed.
-    * Above the question there is a maximum amount of questions available and how many left.
+    * Above the question there is a maximum amount of questions available and how many have been completed so far.

 * As a user I want to reset the game if I want another attempt.
     * There are many ways to reset the game.
 Click the **Play Again** or **Play**.